Tutorial ~ Make your own Stickers (using blank envelope labels)

 MORE SAMPLES OF DIY STICKERS

-Here are more samples that I did for my children using just one text box and one clip art inside each cell (no border), and changed to suit each child.
+Here are more samples that I did for my children using just one text box and one clip art inside each cell, changed to suit each child.
 These adorable teddy bears are from Grace at cutecolors.com (no longer active).

 Stickers14